onflow/flow-cadut/docs/api.md

 ### `mapArgument(type, value)`

-Converts provided value to `sdk` argument
+Converts provided value to `sdk` argument.

+📣 Best usage of this method is with combination of `query`/`mutate` methods from Javascript SDK.

 #### Arguments